lomorage/openwrt-packages/README.md

 A new tarball file `release-lomod_mips-3.4.tar.gz` is created.
 Copy this tarball from host to router to one directory, say "/mnt/sda1/lomorage", and untar it.

-You can also use "release_lomod.sh" to generate opkg package repository, it will gather ipkg files in all architectures and generate index file and put them in "lomorage" directory which is ready to served via http/https/locally.
+You can also use "release_lomod.sh" to generate opkg package repository, it will gather ipkg files in all architectures, put them in "lomorage" directory  and generate manifest file.
+Then they are ready to served via http/https/locally.

 ```
 ./release_lomod.sh